-Man charged with murdering UK lawmaker David Amess
+Alleged murderer of UK lawmaker David Amess had terrorist links, court hears

+Ali Harbi Ali, 25 and from London, appeared at Westminster Magistrates' Court for a hearing that lasted 13 minutes, the UK's PA Media news agency reported.

+The court heard that Ali had started planning to kill a Member of Parliament two years ago, initially focusing on two other politicians.
+He reportedly visited the Houses of Parliament, the home of one MP and the constituency surgery of the other in order to carry out reconnaissance, PA added.

-London (CNN)A man has been charged with the murder of MP David Amess, who was stabbed to death in his constituency east of London last week, prosecutors in the United Kingdom said on Thursday.
+Amess was stabbed to death in his constituency east of London last week.

+Ali traveled from his home in London to meet with Amess after saying he would be moving to the constituency, according to prosecutors.

+Ali was allegedly seen on his cellphone during the meeting, before stabbing Amess in the stomach with a large knife that he took from his pocket, the court heard.

+Amess died at the scene at 1.10 p.m. local time (8.10 a.m.
+ET) due to multiple stab wounds to the chest, according to a preliminary post-mortem report seen by PA.

-Ali Harbi Ali, 25 and from London, was also charged with the preparation of terrorist acts, Nick Price, head of the Crown Prosecution Service, said in a statement.
+Ali was also charged with the preparation of terrorist acts, Nick Price, head of the Crown Prosecution Service, said in a statement.

 "We will submit to the court that this murder has a terrorist connection, namely that it had both religious and ideological motivations," Price said.